Harnessing the power of the lottery for the greater good!

 Let’s dig into these topics in a little more depth.

 What is the Jackpot Effect?

-In comparison, Karen Pryor defines it, in a more science-friendly way, as:
+In comparison, Karen Pryor defines it as:

 “A jackpot is an unexpected, high-value reinforcer used sparingly and contingently to reinforce a significant breakthrough in training.”

 What’s important to note here is that it’s used sparingly and mostly for breakthroughs in training.
 Ideally, this cements into your pet that you absolutely adored what they just did, and your pets in turn will want to do that difficult behavior again.